maxirus/helm-charts/charts/bitwarden-rs/README.md

 ## Further Reading

-Checkout the [dani-garcia/bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) project for more details on Bitwarden_rs.
+Checkout the [dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden) project for more details on Vaultwarden.

 These Docs are not meant to be comprehensive in nature.
 You should fully understand the security aspects of running your own central password management service before using this.
 I'd highly recommend using the [Official Bitwarden](https://bitwarden.com) service instead